MGSimard/SimDraft/README.md

-# SimDraft
+# SimDraft - League of Legends Draft Simulator

-Letting AI go wild on this one (not the UI though lmao).
+This app was an excuse to try out letting AI go wild (not UI).

 ## Task List